-1: Gather Your Records 2: Gather Records from Others 3: Interview Relatives 4: Prepare Uploads 5: Add Photos (MH) 6: Photo Albums (MH) 7: Photo Enhancements (MH) Translation Tips Print Friendly and PDF
+1: Gather Your Records 2: Gather Records from Others 3: Interview Relatives 4: Prepare Uploads 5: Add Photos (MH) 6: Photo Albums (MH) 7: Photo Enhancements (MH) Translation Tips Music Print Friendly and PDF

 Project 3: Documents and Photos